Efficient Evader Detection in Mobile Sensor Networks

 Minimal sensor networks attempt to solve global sensing problems using local data.
 Assuming mobile planar sensors collect local connectivity data, local distance data, and weak rotation information, can we determine whether or not an evasion path exists?
 Adams and Carlsson answer this question affirmatively~\cite[Theorem~3]{EvasionPaths}.
 Here, we have converted this theorem into explicit algorithms that allow us to compute detection time distributions for both deterministic and stochastic mobile sensor networks.
 We have computed and analyzed these distributions for sensor networks with Brownian, billiard, and D'Orsogna motion models.
 Comparing the two deterministic mobile networks, the D'Orsogna system outperforms its billiard counterpart.
 This suggests that emergent dynamics resulting from collective local motion can positively impact mobile sensor network performance.

-We end with open questions and potential areas for future research.
+We end with open questions that we hope will help inspire future research.
 Opportunities exist for both theoretical and computational investigations.

 \begin{enumerate}[leftmargin=*, label=\textbf{(\arabic*)}, itemsep=0.5ex] \item The expected time to achieve mobile coverage decreases as we increase the number of sensors or as we increase the sensing radius.
 Do phase transition phenomena ever arise? \item In the limit as the number of sensors goes to infinity and the sensing radius of each sensor goes to zero, can one describe the asymptotics of the expected time to achieve mobile coverage?
 Does the distribution of this detection time, $T_{\max}$, converge in this limit?
 If it does, to what limiting distribution?
 How do these asymptotics depend on the model of sensor motion? \item For deterministic sensor motion models, how do the statistics of $T_{\max}$ depend on the underlying invariant measure and rate of decay of correlations? \item The detection time distributions in Figure~\ref{fig:Brownian-results}d are unimodal.
 Is this always the case for Brownian motion?